w6113/website_2022/papers.md

   * a link to you app,
   * a screenshot,
   * a short description of what the app does.
-  * one question for Sujay related to Convex and the week's paper topics
+  * one question for Sujay related to Convex and the week's (or any previous week's) paper topics

 Further Readings